matheusguermandi/building-microservices-notes/README.md

 Distributed systems can fail in strange ways, and microservices are no different.
 We cannot predict all causes of system failure, so it can be hard to know what information we’ll need ahead of time to diagnose and fix issues.
 Using tooling that can help you interrogate these external outputs in ways that you cannot expect becomes increasingly important.
 I suggest that you look at tools like Lightstep and Honeycomb that were built with this thinking in mind.

 Finally, as your system grows in scale, it becomes more and more likely that there will always be an error somewhere.
 But in a large-scale system, one machine having a problem isn’t necessarily cause for everyone to jump into action, nor should this necessarily result in a rude awakening for anyone at 3 a.m.
 Using “test in production” techniques like parallel runs and synthetic transactions can be much more effective for picking up problems that might actually be impacting the end users.

+### Security

+Microservices give us more opportunity to defend our application in depth, which in turn can lead to more secure systems.
+On the other hand, they often have a larger attack surface area, which can leave us more exposed to attack!
+This balancing act is why it’s so important to have a holistic understanding of security, something I shared in Chapter 11.

+With more information flowing over networks, it becomes more important to consider the protection of data in transit.
+The increased number of moving parts also means that automation is a vital part of microservice security.
+Managing patching, certificates, and secrets using manual, error-prone processes can leave you vulnerable to attack.
+So use tools that allow for ease of automation.

+JWTs can be used to decentralize authorization logic in a way that also avoids the need for additional round trips.
+This can help protect you from issues like the confused deputy problem, while at the same time ensuring your microservice can run in a more independent fashion.

+Finally, increasing numbers of people are adopting a zero-trust mindset.
+With zero trust, you operate as though your system has already been compromised and you need to build your microservices accordingly.
+It may seem like a paranoid stance, but I’m increasingly of the opinion that embracing this principle can actually simplify how you view the security of your system.